qtile/qtile/docs/manual/config/keys.rst

 while also issuing commands from the mode.

-If it is set to True (the default), then any key pressed while a KeyChord is active will be consumed by QTile and will not be passed to the application.
+If it is set to True (the default), then any key pressed while a KeyChord is active will be consumed by Qtile and will not be passed to the application.
 Also, for chords which do not set a mode, any key (even one not bound in the chord) will cause the chord to deactivate and return to the main keymap.